 Ritual and submissive offering.

-A gold mask on my absent face
+Gold mask on my absent face

 Violet flowers for eyes,